Variety is the spice of life. Everyone has their favorite artists to listen to, but finding new music is always exciting.

-Whether you're looking for more music or simply a way to cut back while still listening to the music you love, there are a ton of great options.
+Whether you're looking for more music to add to your collection or simply a way to consolidate streaming services while still listening to the music you love, there are a ton of great options.

 You can still listen to artist radio, playlists from friends, and Spotify's own playlists.
 The main drawback of the free version is that you'll hear ads occasionally.

 In case you're not familiar, Pandora is a streaming service that focuses on providing radio-style streams.
-Simply start with an artist you like and Pandora tries to play music it thinks you'll enjoy based on that artist.
+Simply start with an artist you like (or genre) and Pandora tries to play music it thinks you'll enjoy based on that selection.

 If you prefer to watch music videos or live performances, YouTube is your best friend.
 You'll find tons of music to listen here, including full albums uploaded by artists.